-A distinct horizontal movement zone has become apparent in the embankment approximately 2 m below the pavement surface within the highway fill.
-Approximately 8 mm of total cumulative movement has been recorded since August 2003.
-The rate of movement appears to be about 3 mm/year.
+A distinct horizontal movement zone has become apparent in the embankment approximately 2 m below the pavement surface within the highway fill, however, no movement has occurred in the last 12 months.
+Approximately 5 mm of total cumulative movement has been recorded since August 2003.